tnkerer/moralis-nft-snapshot/README.md

 ### ✅ Run the script

-You can run the script by using:
+You can run the script by writing:

 ```sh
 node snapshot.js